johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

-Some of my difficult navigation experiences have occurred while I was following a local route suggested by a pamphlet from the local TIC (tourist informaiton center).
+Some of my difficult navigation experiences have occurred while I was following a local route suggested by a pamphlet from the local TIC (tourist information center).
 The local route may not be that heavily used and may or may not have signs when you need.
 A crude hand drawn map that may go along with a pamphlet like that